Introduction to the practicals

 Getting started#

-If you are working on your own computer, you will need to install those packages and the data required in the practical.
+• You will need to install the required packages and the data required in the practicals.
 There are quite a lot of required packages - they could take a little while to set up.
 See here for details of the packages and data you will need.

-Once you have your project launched or a local working directory set up and are running in R then create a new script file to record and run your code.
+• Once you have the packages installed, have created a local working directory for the data and are running in R then create a new script file to record and run your code.

 GIS packages#